Ulrich-stack/multilang_site/README.md

 ## Features

 - Multilingual support
-- Integrated chatbot
+- Integrated chatbot using OpenAI and LangChain for RAG (Retrieval-Augmented Generation)
 - Dynamic language selector
 - Deployed using Docker on Render

 ## Requirements

 - Python 3.12
-- Dependancies in requirements.txt
+- Dependencies in requirements.txt

 ## Installation